 All the islands we went to have different facilities and activities to offer.
 You can do water sports, snorkeling, scuba diving, swimming, camping & hiking trails.
 Although a little bit of setback was the comfort rooms on each island are not properly maintained.
 But of course, all the islands are nice and perfect for relaxation, it is a must to go here.

 - Some islands offer camping except for Manukan Island.

 - The last speedboat is from 16:00 to 16:30.
 Be aware of your time.

 - 1-3 hours is enough to enjoy each island.
 Make the most of it.

-- Buy foods prior visit the food prices in the islands are reasonably high.
+- Buy foods prior to visit the food prices in the islands are reasonably high.

-- Always ask for a lower price when availing activities and tours.
+- Always ask for a lower price when availing of activities and tours.

 - Come early.
-Huge crowd can spoil the mood.
+A huge crowd can spoil the mood.